Fotis Papoulis: Omonia

-In Summer 2020, Papoulis signed a two-year contract with Omonia.
+In summer 2020, Papoulis signed a two-year contract with Omonia.

 Οn 4 May 2021, Papoulis scored the winning goal in a 1-0 away win against AEK Larnaca.
 This win mathematically confirmed Omonia to be the champions of the 2020–21 Cypriot First Division.
 He was Omonia's top scorer in the league, tied with Marko Šćepović and Ernest Asante at eight goals.

 Papoulis was one of Omonia's most consistent players in the disappointing 2021–22 campaign.
-He was Omonia's top scorer across all competitions with 11 goals, including two very important goals leading up to the Cup final; against AEL in the quarter final, and against Anorthosis in the semi final.
+He was Omonia's top scorer across all competitions with 11 goals, including two very important goals leading up to the Cup final; against AEL in the quarter-final, and against Anorthosis in the semi-final.
 He played in the final, but was substituted after five minutes, when an early red card forced Omonia coach Neil Lennon to change his plans for the game.
 His team went on to win the match on penalties.

-On 14 June 2022, he extended his contract with Omonia for another year.
+On 14 June 2022, Papoulis extended his contract with Omonia for another year.
+His only goal of the 2022–23 season came on 3 September 2022, when he scored the winning goal in a 3–2 home win against AEK Larnaca.
+On 24 May 2023, Papoulis came off the bench to assist the winning goal in the 2022–23 Cypriot Cup final, winning the trophy for the fifth time in his career; aged 38, he announced his retirement from football after the match.